Ahmetlrd/ahmetcavusoglu/README.md

 - **Pandas**: Dataframe manipulation
 - **Matplotlib and Seaborn**: Data visualization
 - **SciPy**: Statistical analysis and hypothesis testing
-- **Folium or Geopandas**: Mapping seaports in Istanbul (maybe)
+- **Folium or Geopandas**: Mapping seaports in Istanbul (optional)

 ## **Analysis Plan**

-### **1. Monthly Passenger Distribution and Seasonal Differences**
+### **Investigating the Impact of Wind Speed on Passenger Mobility**

-To examine changes in passenger numbers between summer and winter months, boxplots and time series plots will be used.
+To explore how wind speed affects passenger counts, correlation analysis, regression models, and time series plots will be utilized.

-- **Hypothesis Testing:**
+- **Data Collection:**

-  Null Hypothesis (H₀): There is no significant difference in passenger numbers between summer (June, July, August) and winter months.
+  - The wind speed dataset will be merged with the passenger dataset based on the corresponding dates.

-  Alternative Hypothesis (H₁): Passenger numbers in summer (June, July, August) are significantly higher than in winter months.
+  - Missing values will be handled, and the units will be standardized.

-- ***Statistical Test:*** ANOVA or t-test will be applied to determine if the seasonal differences are statistically significant.
+- **Visualization:**
-- **Visualization:** A time series graph of monthly passenger counts will be created, and moving averages will be calculated for trend analysis.
+  - Scatter plots will be created to examine the relationship between wind speed and passenger numbers.

-### **2. Identifying the Most and Least Used Piers**
+  - A heatmap will be used to show correlations between wind speed and other variables.

-To determine which piers are the busiest and least used, bar charts and heatmaps will be utilized.
+  - Time series plots will compare passenger trends with wind speed fluctuations over the months.

 - **Hypothesis Testing:**

-  Null Hypothesis (H₀): There is no significant difference in ferry traffic between central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) and other seaports.
+  Null Hypothesis (H₀): Wind speed has no significant effect on passenger numbers.

-  Alternative Hypothesis (H₁): Central locations along the Bosphorus (Beşiktaş, Kadıköy, Eminönü, etc.) have significantly higher ferry traffic than other seaports.
+  Alternative Hypothesis (H₁): Wind speed has a significant effect on passenger numbers.

-- **Analysis:** Total passenger numbers for each pier will be calculated, and the top and bottom piers will be listed.
+- **Statistical Analysis:**
-- **Visualization:** A map of the piers will be created, highlighting the busiest locations using a heatmap.
+  - A linear regression model will be applied to determine if there is a measurable impact of wind speed on ferry passenger numbers.

-Additional data sources (For example: meteorological data and official holiday information) may be used for this analysis.
+  - Multiple regression may be used to control for other seasonal effects.

 ## **Findings**